 Tempeh is a soybean cake with a mild nutty flavor.
 I used to think that tempeh tasted nasty, but I realized I just haven’t had a good one.
 After discovering the authentic kind, here’s what I learned about tempeh: always get the organic, Indonesian-Style tempeh.
 So far, my trusted brand is Rhizocali Tempeh.

-To make the tempeh Adobo even more special, I added the vegetable Kang-kong or water spinach (sold at most Asian stores in the US as “On-choy“).
-Kang-kong Adobo is gaining popularity at restaurants in Philippines as more and more Filipinos incorporate a meatless diet.
+To make my tempeh Adobo even more special, I added Kang-kong or water spinach, sold at most Asian stores in the US as “On-choy“.
+Water spinach has nice crunchy stems and soft tender leaves, great for making Adobo.

-- bunch of fresh sweet basil (or dried bay leaves)
+- 1 bunch sweet basil (or dried bay leaves)

-- Add the tamari, basil, and black pepper.
+- Mix in soy sauce, basil, and black pepper.
 Cover and simmer for another 10 minutes.
-Adjust the seasoning to taste.
+Adjust seasoning to taste.

 You could plate it many ways.
 I had fun with it and serve it:

-And hors d’oeuvre style-which I substituted Kang-kong with sliced fried eggplants and skewered them with fresh leaves of sweet basil.
+And hors d’oeuvre style-which I substituted Kang-kong with fried eggplants slices and skewered them with fresh basil.